 Head Start will work with JCPS to deliver special education service and resources to Head Start students

-- The Greater Louisville Head Start Early Learning and Inclusion Specialist will provide support for students, families, and staff within the Head Start Program. - Greater Louisville Head Start will assure the child's classroom teacher will attend the ARCs and provide input on the child's progress.
+- The GLHS Early Learning and Inclusion Specialist will support students, families, and staff in the Head Start Program. - GLHS will ensure a representative will attend the ARC and provide input on the child's progress.